Chart Color Schemes

 Employment

 Hallett Cove has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.3% in June 2025, below Greater Adelaide's rate of 4.0%.
+Its unemployment rate was 2.3% in June 2025, which is 1.7% lower than Greater Adelaide's rate of 4.0%.

 Employment growth over the past year was estimated at 2.3%.
-As of June 2025, 7,396 residents were employed with a workforce participation rate of 66.3%, similar to Greater Adelaide's 61.7%.
-Dominant employment sectors include health care & social assistance, education & training, and construction, while manufacturing shows lower representation at 5.8% compared to the regional average of 7.0%.
+As of June 2025, 7,396 residents were employed, with workforce participation at 66.3%, compared to Greater Adelaide's 61.7%.
+Leading employment industries among residents include health care & social assistance, education & training, and construction.

-Employment opportunities locally may be limited as indicated by the difference between Census working population and resident population.
-Over the 12 months to June 2025, employment increased by 2.3%, labour force increased by 2.7%, causing the unemployment rate to rise by 0.3 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 2.1% and a marginal rise in unemployment rate.
-State-level data from Sep-25 shows SA employment grew by 1.06% year-on-year with an unemployment rate of 4.5%, broadly in line with the national rate of 4.5%.
-National employment forecasts from May 2025 indicate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hallett Cove's employment mix suggests local growth of approximately 6.7%% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.
+Manufacturing employs just 5.8% of local workers, below Greater Adelaide's 7.0%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending June 2025, employment increased by 2.3%, while labour force increased by 2.7%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Greater Adelaide recorded employment growth of 2.1% and labour force growth of 2.1%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Hallett Cove's employment mix suggests local growth of approximately 6.7% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment